Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Introduction

-Despite its potential in mitigating inequities, the actual equity impact of AV deployment in the TNC market remains uncertain.
+Despite its potential to mitigate inequities, the actual equity impact of AV deployment in the TNC market remains uncertain.
+In general, transport equity embraces the concept of fair or equal distribution of impacts (either costs or benefits) across different groups of network users \cite{litman2002evaluating}.
+This distribution can be viewed from a vertical perspective, referred to as vertical/social equity, which requires that the allocation of benefits and costs favors disadvantaged groups, e.g., people that are disadvantaged in social-economic status (e.g., income, education, age, gender, ethnicity, etc.) should be favored by transport policies.
+On the other hand, the horizontal perspective, referred to as horizontal/spatial equity, involves analyzing the distribution of impacts across various spatial locations or trip movements and requires that people in different regions of the city should have access to the same quality of mobility services.
 Unlike public transportation, AV technology is being led by multi-billion dollar companies in the private sector.
-The primary goal of these companies is to maximize the profits, which is naturally contradicted with the equity objectives of the social planner.
-As a result, the deployment of AV through TNC platforms may negatively affect spatial equity\footnote{ Spatial equity, also referred to as horizontal equity, requires that people in different regions of the city should have access to the same quality of mobility services.} and social equity\footnote{Social equity, also referred to as vertical equity, requires that people that are disadvantaged in socioeconomic status (e.g., income, education, etc) should be favored by transport policies.} within the multimodal transportation network.
+The primary goal of these companies is to maximize profits, which is naturally contradicted by the equity objectives of the social planner.
+As a result, the deployment of AV through TNC platforms may negatively affect spatial equity and social equity within the multimodal transportation network.
 On the spatial side, for-profit ride-hailing companies (e.g., Uber, Waymo, Baidu, etc.) tend to focus their services in regions with high demand \cite{hughes2016transportation}.
 These high-demand areas are often congested communities in the city core, which already have robust public transit services.
 The geographic concentration of TNC services will further enlarge the accessibility gap between wellserved and underserved areas, which exacerbates spatial inequity.
 On the social side, as for-hire AVs flock into these areas, they will compete with public transit, degrade transit service qualities, and disproportionately affect low-income individuals that are more transit-dependent \cite{hall2018uber,erhardt2022transportation}.
 This will enlarge the accessibility gap between passengers with distinct socioeconomic status (e.g., level of income), which exacerbates social inequity.
 These issues can be further reinforced as AV technology enables TNCs to have lower costs and stronger control over their fleet.
 Without regulatory interventions, market forces may drive us to a transport equity catastrophe: public transit ridership will decline, traffic congestion will increase, people who are already transportation-disadvantaged will be left further behind, and the benefits of AVs will be inaccessible to those who need them most.